Like his late brother Glenn, Craig McKibbin is set to do his bit for the Flaxmere community.

-Now based in Hamilton, Mr McKibbin said he would be keeping in regular touch with Mr O'Keefe and would be heading back down to the Bay in the near future to show him the unique "supply raft" he will tow behind him during his totally unassisted swim which he plans to carry out over 10 days early in February next year.
+Now based in Hamilton, Mr McKibbin said he would be keeping in regular touch with Mr O'Keefe and would head to the Bay soon to show him the unique "supply raft" he will tow behind him during his totally unassisted swim early in February next year.

 "Yes, I'll be taking all my food and camping gear on it."

-As a tribute to Glenn he is naming the raft D717 - which was his police number.
+He is naming the raft D717 - which was Glenn's police number.

-Mr McKibbin, 39, said his years of Iron Man competition had set him up physically, although after he got married "and the kids came along" that pursuit "sort of went by the wayside".
+Mr McKibbin, 39, said his years of Ironman competition had set him up physically, although after he got married "and the kids came along" that "sort of went by the wayside".